doivglser/mindevenviro-fanciful/README.md

 * shi3lD.sh

-Change the User Agent while changing the Mac-Addresses.
+Workaround to change the User Agent while changing the Mac-Addresses.

 * sCRYPtUPdater.sh

-Outside the work interval, refer to the exit handler, if false, reset work-interval.
+If the time in minutes is over, refer to the exit handler, if false, reset work-interval, if true exit.